Viscosity — The Single Most Important Property Nobody Fully Understands

 The results will follow.

-Danny Stephens is a Certified Lubrication Specialist, recognized by the Society of Tribologists and Lubrication Engineers (STLE).
-He works with multi-site manufacturing operations to build reliability-led lubrication programs that reduce downtime, lower maintenance costs, and create lasting enterprise standards.
+Danny Stephens is a Certified Lubrication Specialist, recognized by the Society of Tribologists and Lubrication Engineers (STLE), specializing in reliability-led lubrication programs across multi-site manufacturing operations.

 The views expressed in this article are my own and do not represent those of my employer or any affiliated organization.